House Curve: What it is, why you need it, how to do it

 Dialing in your house curve

 If your baseline frequency response (i.e. before you smoothed it to determine the house curve) had exaggerated lows, you could simply re-equalize the sub to show a 8 dB boost between 100 and 30 Hz (keeping with the example above).
-However, if your base response is such that smooting out the peaks and valleys gets you nearly flat response, the easiest way is probably to apply a shelving filter.
-Some equalizers have shelving filters, but they’re typically pricey pro audio parametrics.
-The popular Behringer Feedback Destroyer unfortunately doesn’t have a designated shelving filter.
-However, our esteemed Administrator brucek came up with an innovative way to effectively create one.
-After equalizing his subwoofer he also found a need for a shelving filter to precisely dial in the slope he needed.
-Here’s what he wrote about it a few years ago at another popular forum:
+However, if your base response is such that smoothing out the peaks and valleys gets you nearly flat response, the easiest way is probably to apply a shelving filter.
+Fortunately, many vintage analog and digital pro-audio equalizers have shelving filters and can typically be found at good prices on the used market.

 Keep in mind that you will have to adjust this house curve filter to suite your particular system and situation – your crossover frequency, the response curve you’ve dialed in, etc. For instance, if your equalized response already has something of a downward tilt, this filter might be ideal for you, to increase say, a 6 dB slope to 10 or 11 dB.
 However, if your response is closer to flat-lined, you’d probably want more than a 4 dB slope.
 That could be accomplished by cutting the pictured filter even deeper, but you would end up with response that continues to rise below 30 Hz, not shelving at that point (more on that shortly).
 To get a steeper slope and retain the 30 Hz shelving, you would need a tighter bandwidth, with the center frequency moved down to a lower frequency.